The Two Pillars

 It is the same pillar.
 It just changes appearance according to the need to give light and protection.
 Note that the Lord did not go “under” or “behind” the pillars.
 The Lord was found in both pillars…one at a time…seen in one during the time of darkness, and found in the other during the time of the daylight.

-“7. he who is overcoming shall inherit all things, and I will be to him–a God, and he shall be to me–the son,”
+“He who is overcoming shall inherit all things, and I will be to him–a God, and he shall be to me–the son,” – Revelation 21:7 (YLT)

 Let’s close with one last type of the joining of Christ the Head with Christ the Body.
 We see it in the Tree of Life on both sides of the River of Life, (the Spirit of God).
 One tree in two locations, yet joined as one by the River of Life, His Spirit.
 The Tree of Life (Christ), bears the Fruit of Life of the Son for the Father.

 His Spirit that flows from the throne of the Father (the “Ancient of Days”), is seen as a river of water of life and also as a river of fire of life.
 His Spirit does a cleansing work in His people from the Adam nature by the washing of the Water of the Word and by the baptism in the Fire of the Spirit.
-This river…these two…are the source of the Tree of Life…seen in His Son…in a man Christ Jesus, and in a people found in that man.
+This river, these two, are the source of the Tree of Life seen in His Son, in a man, Christ Jesus, and in a people found in that man.
 It is the Life of God that flows from the throne.
-This Life of God is seen in a people who are fed by His Word & Spirit.
+This Life of God is seen in people who are fed by His Word and Spirit.